makersquare/lab-boxen/README.md

 * Verify ssh is correctly linked.
 * Verify hub is uninstalled.
 * Verify SublimeText is properly synced.
+Reinstall if necessary.

-From student account:
+**From student account:**

 ```console
 homesick pull dotfiles
 homesick symlink dotfiles
 ```

+* Load postgress app and ensure it boots on startup.
+* Add the license key for Rubymine.
+* Upgrade iTerm2.
+* Run any App store upgrades.
+* Install Dash from App store.
+Add to Dock (right of iTerm).
+* Ensure Ruby 2 is set as default rbenv version.
+* Ensure rails bin is still at 3.2.13.

-From admin account:
+**From admin account:**

 ```console
 sudo chown -R admin:staff /opt/boxen; boxen; sudo chown -R student:staff /opt/boxen
 ```

-* Load postgress app and ensure it boots on startup.